eonarheim/eonarheim.github.io/docs/actor.md

 This method will scale an actor to the specified size by a certain time (in milliseconds) and return back the actor.

-This method is part of the actor 'Action' fluent api allowing action chaining.
+This method is part of the actor 'Action' fluent API allowing action chaining.

 <pre>actor.blink(frequency : number, duration : number, blinkTime? number)</pre>
 -------------------

 This method will cause an actor to blink (become visible and and invisible) at a frequency (blinks per second) for a duration (in milliseconds).
-Optionally you may specify blinkTime which indicates the amount of time the actor is invisible during each blink.
+Optionally, you may specify blinkTime, which indicates the amount of time the actor is invisible during each blink.

 To have the actor blink 3 times in 1 second, call actor.blink(3, 1000).

-This method is part of the actor 'Action' fluent api allowing action chaining.
+This method is part of the actor 'Action' fluent API allowing action chaining.

 <pre>actor.delay(time : number)</pre>
 -------------------